 Can you keep all this perfectly?

-From where, then, does this corrupt human nature come?
+Where, then, does this corrupt nature of man come from?

-From the fall and disobedience of our first parents, Adam and Eve, in Paradise; whereby our nature became so corrupt that we are all conceived and born in sin.
+From the fall and disobedience of our first parents, Adam and Eve, in Paradise, whereby our nature was so poisoned that we are all conceived and born in sins.

-Will God allow such disobedience and rebellion to go unpunished?
+Will God let such disobedience and defection go unpunished?

-God requires that his justice be satisfied; either by ourselves or by another.
+God wills that his righteousness be satisfied either by ourselves or by another.

 Can we make this payment ourselves?

-What kind of mediator and deliverer must we seek then?
+What kind of mediator and redeemer must we then seek?

 Our Lord Jesus Christ, as the articles of the Christian faith teach us in a summary.

-Since there is only one divine essence, why do you name three, Father, Son, and Holy Spirit?
+Since there is only one divine being, why do you speak of three: Father, Son, and Holy Spirit?

-Because God has so revealed himself in his Word, that these three distinct persons are the one, true, eternal God.
+Because God has thus revealed himself in his Word, that these three distinct persons are the one, true, eternal God.

-That the eternal Father of our Lord Jesus Christ, who out of nothing created heaven and earth with all that is in them, who also upholds and governs them by his providence, is for the sake of Christ his Son my God and Father, who provides me with all things necessary, and whatever evil may happen to me, he will turn to my good.
+That the eternal Father of our Lord Jesus Christ, who created heaven and earth with all that is in them out of nothing, and also upholds and governs them by his providence, is for the sake of his Son Christ my God and Father, who provides me with all bodily needs and turns to my good whatever evil may befall me.

-Why is the Son of God called "Jesus", which means Savior?
+Why is the Son of God called Jesus, that is, Savior?

 Because he saves us from our sins.